cal-itp/benefits/docs/guides/transit-provider-onboarding/configure-production-validation.md

       - Retrieve Audience and Client ID values for the **production** config from shared LastPass note.
       - Client Secret Name: `${agency_slug}-payment-processor-client-secret`
       - [Create the corresponding secret in the Azure Key Vault](../../../tutorials/secrets/) for the environment
+    1. Cal-ITP creates a new `LittlepayGroup` in the Benefits test environment:
+      - Associate the new `LittlepayGroup` with the correct transit provider and enrollment flow using the dropdowns.
+      - Set the 'Group id' to the corresponding **production** group ID (from production Littlepay) for production validation.
+        - This will be set back to the QA group value after final production configuration is complete.
     1. Cal-ITP returns to the `TransitAgency` instance and selects the `LittlepayConfig` above as the agency's transit processor config and checks the **Active** box.

 === "Switchio"